Ed Sheeran: Personal life

+He is close friends with singer-songwriter Taylor Swift; the pair collaborated on her albums Red (original and re-recorded versions) and Reputation, as well as on a remix of the song "The Joker and the Queen" from Sheeran's album =.

-Sheeran is a supporter of his local football club Ipswich Town, and his +–=÷x Tour kit sponsored their 2021–22 season.
+Sheeran is a supporter of his local football club Ipswich Town and FC Barcelona, his +−=÷× Tour kit sponsored their 2021–22 until 2024–25 season.
 Additionally, Sheeran was named in the club's squad list and given the squad number of 17.
-His +–=÷x Tour kit sponsorship deal with Ipswich Town was renewed for the 2022–23 season.
+His +−=÷× Tour kit sponsorship deal with Ipswich Town was renewed for the 2022–23 season.
+In August 2024, Sheeran acquired a minority stake in the club, amounting to 1.4%.
 A collector of Panini's FIFA World Cup sticker album, he completed the 2014 World Cup album.
 Appearing as a guest on BBC Radio 4's Desert Island Discs on 7 May 2017, Sheeran chose His Dark Materials by Philip Pullman as his book of choice, and a lifetime supply of ketchup as the one inanimate luxury item that he would take with him on a desert island.

 In June 2015, Forbes listed his earnings at $57 million for the previous 12 months, and ranked him the 27th-highest-earning celebrity in the world.
-In July 2018, Forbes named Sheeran 9th on their list of the highest paid celebrities.
-According to The Sunday Times Rich List of 2019, Sheeran is worth £160 million ($207 million) as the 17th richest musician in the UK.
-Sheeran's net worth is estimated at £200 million in 2020.
+In July 2018, Forbes named Sheeran ninth on their list of the highest-paid celebrities.
+One of the wealthiest musicians, according to The Sunday Times Rich List of 2019, Sheeran was worth £160 million (US$207 million) as the 17th-richest musician in the UK.
+Sheeran's net worth is estimated at £300 million in 2023.

 On 24 October 2021, Sheeran tested positive for COVID-19 less than a week before the release of his fifth album.

-On 1 March 2023, he revealed that his wife, while pregnant, has developed a tumour with "no route to treatment until after the birth".